laravel-enso/documentation/docs/backend/helpers.md

 ## Usage

-The following classes, exceptions and traits are available.
+The following contracts, classes, exceptions and traits are available.

+### Contracts

+- `Activatable`, makes sense for models that have  an `is_active`  column demands the implementation of the following methods:
+    - `isActive(): bool`
+    - `isInactive(): bool`

+    Can be used together with the `ActiveState` trait that provides a default implementation of the trait and more.
+For information on the trait, see below.

 ### Classes

 - A `Decimals` class which is a wrapper for PHP's `bc*` methods such as `bcadd`